wyz960521/tesa/README.md

 ## Running TESA using an input file with sequencing coverage

-You can run TESA with another option using base coverage signal according to the following instructions:
+You can run TESA with another option using sequencing coverage according to the following instructions:

 1. Make sure both ```BEDTools``` and ```BigWigMerge``` are ready.